 What Causes Spinal Cord Injuries?

 Spine injuries can of course be caused by things like sports accidents, assaults and certain diseases.
-At The Kelleher Firm, we work with people who have suffered this type of trauma as a result of someone else's negligence, or as a result of an on-the-job accident.
+At Kelleher Law, we work with people who have suffered this type of trauma as a result of someone else's negligence, or as a result of an on-the-job accident.
 Examples include:

 According to Mayo Clinic, motor vehicle accidents – including motorcycle accidents – are the leading cause of spinal injuries.
 In fact, more than 35 percent of the spinal cord injuries that occur each year are caused by motor vehicle accidents.